This comprehensive guide is ideal if you are a New Yorker requiring a medical marijuana card.

 Until recently, New York was notorious for having one of the United States’ strictest programs on medical marijuana.
-Its laws weren’t much different from any other state with legalized MMJ.
+Its laws weren’t that different from any other state with legalized MMJ.
 However, the process was inconvenient, time-consuming, and expensive.

-Interested in getting medical marijuana in New York?
+Are you interested in getting medical marijuana in New York?
 Here’s all you need to know about the process.

 However, that changed significantly in 2017 when a California company called NuggMD took advantage of New York’s State Senate Bill 2405.
 This law allowed for the use of:

 “Electronic information and communication technologies by telehealth providers, to deliver healthcare services [including] the assessment, diagnosis, consultation, treatment, education, care management, and/or self-management of a patient.”

 Now, it is possible to get approved in less than half an hour by a qualified physician without ever leaving home!
 This guide shows you how to get a medical marijuana card in New York.
 First, however, let’s check out the general cannabis laws in the Empire State.

 Everything changed for the marijuana industry in New York on March 30, 2021.
 On this day, Governor Andrew Cuomo signed The Marihuana Regulation & Taxation Act (MRTA).
 It legalized the use of recreational cannabis in New York state.

 It is a game-changer for many reasons.
 Apart from allowing adult-use weed in NY, the law expunged marijuana-related criminal records in New York state that previously led to losses of homes, licenses, and jobs.